asher657/705.641-nlp-final-project/README.md

    streamlit run test_app.py
    ```

-5. To access the cloud-hosted version of the test app for convenience, visit [TestApp](https://joekmfonfu-hvm-test-app-app-qtwkai.streamlit.app/)
+5. To access the cloud-hosted version of the test app for convenience, visit [TestApp](https://joekmfonfu-hvm-test-app-app-qtwkai.streamlit.app/).The test_data_100_sampled.csv or test_data_1000_sampled.csv sample files can be used for testing.

 # Testing Demonstration